-The disclosures set out below include financial assets and financial liabilities that are subject to offsetting.
+The disclosures set out below include financial assets and financial liabilities that are subject to offsetting, irrespective of whether they are offset in the statement of financial position.
 These include derivative clearing agreements, sale and repurchase agreements and reverse sale and repurchase agreements.